 The Hub has been fortunate enough to contract expert talent from our community to take the lead and critical programs and initiatives.
 Many volunteers (including past board members) have played a crucial role in the fulfillment of the Hub's mission as well.
 It has been fantastic working with every one of you, and we'd like to extend a big THANK YOU to all of you that have helped out.

 David Gower provides clean technology strategic consulting via his organization New Clean Earth and is also conducting research on distributed power generation for a NYSERDA funded project.
 Previously he created the concept and business plan for the Center for Evaluation of Clean Energy Technology (CeCeT) a consortium of academic research institutions and private organizations that leverage the expertise and facilities of all members toward providing commercialization assistance, research, pre-certification testing, evaluation and technical due-diligence services to manufacturers, project developers, government and investors in clean energy technology.
 He graduated in 1994 with a B.A. from the University of Rochester in Economics and Political Science and completed an International MBA in Italy in 2005.
-He is currently taking courses at Clarkson University toward a PhD in Environmental Science and Engineering.
+He recently completed an M.S. in Environmental Science and Engineering at Clarkson University.
 David excels at recognizing opportunity and thrives on helping promising future clean technologies overcome the many barriers that exist between concept, prototype and actual commercial product.

 Ed Swayze spent nearly 25 years of his working life as director of Information and Referral / 2-1-1 for Tompkins County.
 The service was extended to Cortland County late in his tenure.
 Ed is very interested in and aware of the importance of building a local sustainable economy and a sustainable planet, thus his participation in the Green Resource Hub Board.
 Other community involvement includes: Ithaca Carshare (volunteer, Car Captain), Tompkins Area Consolidated Transit (Citizens Advisory Council), GreenStar (Super Worker), Progressive Democrats of America (PDA) Ithaca Chapter, and Streets Alive (volunteer).
 Ed also volunteers time to the election campaigns of progressive candidates for local and national political office.